melclemens/Bootcamp/README.md

 ### ELK Configuration

 Ansible was used to automate the configuration of the ELK server.
-No configuration was performed manually, which is advantageous because Ansible can be used to easily configure new machines, update programs, and configurations on hundreds of servers at once, and the best part is that the process is the same whether we're managing one machine or dozens and even hundreds.
+No configuration was performed manually, which is advantageous because ansible can be used to quickly set up new computers, update programmes, and setup hundreds of servers at once, and the greatest part is that the method is the same whether we're managing one machine or dozens or hundreds.

 > What is the main advantage of automating configuration with Ansible?
 - Ansible is focusing on bringing a server to a certain state of operation.